hjanime/recoup/README.md

 Genomic coverages remastered!
-The recover package.
+The recoup package.
 ==================================================

 The explosion of the usage of Next Generation Sequencing techniques during the